thedevsaddam/govalidator/doc/SIMPLE_STRUCT_VALIDATION.md

 ### Validate JSON body into a simple Struct

-When using ValidateJSON you must a map[string]interface{}, rules and request.
+When using ValidateJSON you must provide data struct or map, rules and request.
 You can also pass message rules if you need custom message or localization.

 ```go
 package main